jcruz519/DriveScanner/README.md

 'make dev' for debug version to be run on gdb
 'make prod' for release version
 'make clean' remove executables and object files

+./scan and ./scanDebug are the executables respectively the release and debug versions.